JingtaoWang22/cellar_docs/_posts/2021-7-11-analysis.md

     cells.
 Otherwise, Cellar finds DE genes of Subset 1 vs Subset 2.
     After specifying the subsets, click <span class="mbox">FIND DE GENES</span>.
     A table will be generated for showing the DE genes and relevant information.
+    A gene is deteremined to be differentially expressed via a t-test and all DE genes are sorted by log fold-change.
+We do not consider genes to be DE if their fold-change value is less than 1, no matter the p-value threshold.
 <br>
 ![DE](images/ui-analysis-de.png)
 <br>

 * **Feature Visualization**
     * Three types of feature visualization are implemented: **PLOT EXPRESSION**, **HEATMAP**, and **VIOLIN PLOT**.
 To perform the visualization, first select genes you wish to visualize in the first dropdown menu, then select the range to visualize, finally select the visualization method in the second dropdown menu **PLOTTING**.

     * When multiple genes are selected for plotting the expression value, the color will be used for showing the co-expression value.
 If we let the expression matrix be
     $$M\in\mathbb{R}^{m\small\times n}$$, then given a cell